1000 Hurts

-1000 Hurts is the third studio album by American indie rock band Shellac, released on August 8, 2000.
+1000 Hurts is the third studio album by American rock band Shellac, released on August 8, 2000.
 In its official promotional materials Shellac jokingly described this album as follows: "There are no 12-minute songs on this one.
 This record is more mean-spirited.
 Todd sings."

 The cover is a clear homage to old Ampex audio recording tape boxes.
 The band are known for using analog tape for their recordings, and are fans of Ampex tape and tape recorders.
-Also, the speech at the start of the record is a variation on the announcements one would hear on Magnetic Reference Laboratory's calibration tapes for analogue tape recorders.
-The title refers to one-thousand hertz (rendered 1000 hz), a measure used in audio recording describing a sine wave cycling 1,000 times per second.
+The speech at the start of the record is a variation on the announcements one would hear on Magnetic Reference Laboratory's calibration tapes for analog tape recorders.
+The title refers to one-thousand Hertz (rendered 1000 Hz), a measure used in audio recording describing a sine wave cycling 1,000 times per second.